michielvaneerd/fast-toc/readme.txt

 3. Use the Settings->Reading screen to set some default settings.

 == Changelog ==

+= 20221228 =
+* Added selector TOC to place the TOC to a specific CSS selector.

 = 20200526 =
 * String replace global